2E0PGS/blog/_posts/2018-08-04-mouse-wrist-rsi.md

 In the Linux world with a terminal workflow it's quite easy to avoid using a mouse.
 Windows not so much because you normally need a mouse to interact with each window and that is just the way most programs are designed for now.

 Another unexpected thing I noticed was my Android mobile phone caused me to get hand cramps if used for a couple hours solid typing.
 Luckily this doesn't happen very often but it was something that effected my RSI quite badly when it did.
+Perhaps a smaller phone would solve this issue.